ghassanyounes/ghake/README.md

 ---

 ## To compile from source:
-Download the latest release from the RELEASES folder, and simply run `make` from within the directory; this should generate all the necessary files -- Default compiler is g++ with ANSI C++ and all error flags set.
+[Download the latest release from the RELEASES page], and simply run `make` from within the directory; this should generate all the necessary files -- Default compiler is g++ with ANSI C++ and all error flags set.

 ---